sophieYucan/getting_and_cleanning_data/README.md

 	e.Appropriately labels the data set with descriptive variable names.

 	f.Creates a second, independent tidy data set with the average of each variable for each activity and each subject at default working directory.
-The tidy data set is named as ¡°tidy_subject_activity_variable_mean.csv¡±.
+The tidy data set is named as "tidy_subject_activity_variable_mean.txt".

 summarize: